prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-10-ios-filesystem-and-forensics.markdown

 <p>Plist files are structured text files that are used for storing various settings and configuration for a particular app.
 Since the information is stored in a structured way in a plist file in key-value pairs, it is very easy to change this information and hence developers sometimes end up storing more information in these files than it should actually be used for.</p>

 <p>Even on a non-jailbroken device, plist files can be extracted by using the tool iExplorer.
 You can also get a quick look at the plist file using iExplorer.
-For e.g, below is the information stored in a plist file on the Defcon IOS app.</p>
+For e.g, below is the information stored in a plist file on the Defcon iOS app.</p>

 <img src="/images/posts/ios10/p.png" width="1409" height="793" alt="P">
 <p>And here is a screenshot from the User.plist file contained in the Snapchat app inside Documents folder.
 The first highlighted section is actually the authentication token for that particular user and the second highlighted section is the username for that Snapchat user.</p>

 <img src="/images/posts/ios10/33.png" width="702" height="302" alt="33">

 <p>Plist files may also contain confidential information like usernames or passwords.
 The important thing to note is that is that anyone can extract a plist file from a device even if its not jailbroken.
 You can also extract plist files from itunes backup files.
 Developers over the last few years have stored confidential information in plist files which is not the correct way.
-A vulnerability was found in the Linkedin IOS app where the developer was storing user authentication information in plist files.
+A vulnerability was found in the Linkedin iOS app where the developer was storing user authentication information in plist files.
 You can find more information about it <a href="http://blog.scoopz.com/2012/04/07/linkedin-ios-app-also-vulnerable-to-plist-identity-theft/">here</a>.

 <p>If you want to read the plist file from the terminal itself, you will first have to convert it into xml format using the tool <i>plutil</i>.
 The command is <i>plutil -covert xml1 [filename]</i>.
 First, lets search for all the plist files in the device by using the 2 commands as shown in the figure below.</p>.